microsoft/PartsUnlimitedMRP/docs/_posts/2017-06-19-azurestack-38-jenkins-cd.md

 ![Copy SSH public key](<../assets/jenkins/copy_sshpublickey.png>)

-Then, from your MAS-CON01 machine, you need to click on the button below to deploy the MRP virtual machine, and fill in the parameter fields.
+Then, from your Azure Stack Development Kit Host machine, you need to click on the button below to deploy the MRP virtual machine, and fill in the parameter fields.
 The link should open the Azure Stack portal, and if you're not already logged in, it'll prompt you for your Azure Stack credentials, then take you immediately to the custom template blade.

 <a href="https://adminportal.local.azurestack.external/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FMicrosoft%2FPartsUnlimitedMRP%2Fmaster%2Fdeploy%2Fazurestack%2Finstances%2Fparts_unlimited_SSH_mrp_base%2FPartsUnlimitedSSH.Ubuntu1604%2FDeploymentTemplates%2FPartsUnlimitedSSHMRP.json" target="_blank">
         <img src="https://raw.githubusercontent.com/Microsoft/PartsUnlimitedMRP/master/docs/assets/azurestack/DeployToStack.png"/>